Frequently Asked Questions About Giving to OSC

-We don’t talk a lot about money at OSC, but every May we invite you to become a Supporting Member by giving weekly, monthly, or annually.
-Because many churches have (sadly) abused people and their money through the subject of giving, we find it’s helpful to go over a few frequently asked questions:
+We don’t talk a lot about money at OSC, but every June we invite you to become a Supporting Member by giving weekly, monthly, or annually.
+Because many churches have abused people and their money through the subject of giving, we find it’s helpful to respond to a few frequently asked questions:

 Don’t see your question below?
 No problem.
 Just contact us directly and we’ll be happy to answer your questions.

-HOW MUCH OF MY MONEY IS THE church entitled to?
+HOW MUCH OF MY MONEY IS OSC entitled to?

-HOW DOES THE CHURCH SPEND THE MONEY WE GIVE?
+HOW DOES OSC SPEND THE MONEY WE GIVE?

 We seek to be an inclusive, inspiring, and impactful expression of Christianity.
-That means we welcome all people to the table of God’s grace regardless of creed, ethnicity, class, gender, or sexuality; we seek to understand and embody this beautiful message of grace as embodied in the person and work of Christ; and we faithfully serve our poor and marginalized neighbors because we recognize no difference between us and them.
+That means we welcome all people to the table of God’s grace regardless of creed, ethnicity, class, gender, or sexuality; we seek to understand and live out this beautiful message of grace as embodied in the person and work of Christ; and we faithfully serve our poor and marginalized neighbors because we recognize no difference between us and them.
 That’s what we do in a nutshell.
 We work hard to stretch every dollar so we can make the biggest possible impact on people’s lives for the wholeness of this gospel.
+At the annual congregational meeting, which always occurs the last Sunday in June, we propose a detailed budget for the coming year.
+If you would like a copy of our current budget, just shoot us an email.

-ARE WE REQUIRED TO GIVE MONEY TO BE PART OF THIS CHURCH?
+ARE WE REQUIRED TO GIVE MONEY TO BE PART OF OSC?

 Absolutely not!
 We certainly hope you will give.
 As a charity, we cannot operate without charitable giving.
 But the church is not entitled to the money God has entrusted to you, and all people are welcome to participate in the programs of our church whether they give or not.
-However, according to our bylaws, someone must be a regular financial supporter (in any amount) of OSC in order to be eligible to serve on the Elder Board.
+There is only one exception: According to our bylaws, someone must be a regular financial supporter (in any amount) of OSC to be eligible for nomination to our Elder Board.
 We think it’s a matter of integrity that those who bear the responsibility for spending other people’s charitable contributions should also be contributors themselves.

 ARE THERE OTHER WAYS TO GIVE ASIDE FROM MONEY?